• Skip to primary navigation

 The biggest disadvantage of this method is the sputtering and splattering of apple butter eruptions all over your kitchen.
 It causes a giant mess and easily burns your hands.

-To combat this, you can constantly stir the apple butter while it simmers for 30-60 minutes.
+To combat this, you can constantly stir it while it simmers for 30-60 minutes.
 There are no breaks, not even for 10 seconds, or you'll have apple butter splattering all over.
-Even if you stop stirring just long enough to taste the apple butter, you can get burned.
+Even if you stop stirring just long enough to taste it, you can get burned.

 You can also leave a lid on, cracked open to let the steam out, or a splatter screen (that you use when frying food).
 In desperation, you can also place a sheet of tin foil over the pan, with a few holes poked in it.